-Grants to Nebraska local political subdivisions to acquire, develop, or renovate outdoor public recreation facilities.
-Examples of eligible projects include picnic facilities, playgrounds, ballfields, trails, shelter houses, soccer fields, tennis courts, multi-purpose courts, and modest related support facilities.
+Grants to Nebraska local governments and political subdivisions to acquire, develop, or renovate outdoor public recreation facilities.
+Applicants are required to hold a public meeting prior to submitting an application.
+Eligible projects include soccer fields, trails, ball fields, picnic facilities, shelter houses, playgrounds, tennis courts, multi-purpose courts, and modest related support facilities.

 Goals of the LWCF Program (state and local government matching grants) are to:

 GrantWatch ID#: 175537

 The LWCF grant award requests for an individual project is established between $40,000 and $400,000.